I waited for ages.

 There, I failed to protect myself to be lured by a most welcome temptation — the high quality Les Miz inspired memorabilia.

 At quarter of eight, we were asked to queue for Door 3.
-My heartbeat seemed to preempt me with the overture that I would be hearing as I had my first physical contact with Solaire Theatre.
+My heartbeat seemed to preempt me with the overture that I would be hearing as I had my first physical contact with The Theatre at Solaire.
 I hushed it secretly.
 My lungs sucked in that scent which I would smell in brand new cushioned chairs.
 My eyes quickly spotted Victor Hugo’s name on the seemingly familiar backdrop which I considered as a red carpet welcome which I am not used to receiving.

-We found our seats at once and did a quick scan of the activity from the audience which has just been filling in the orchestra section.
+We found our seats at once and did a quick scan of the activity from the audience who has just started filling in the orchestra section.
 Seeing that there were just a few people on sight, we grabbed that window to freeze our own version of our Les Miz souvenir.

 Based on my time, the play began at 8:05 pm.
 The five-minute delay didn’t matter at all.
 I eagerly waited for the sound of the first note of this Alain Boublil and Claude-Michel Schönberg’s magnum opus.
 I, the Wandering Jouster, had solely prepared myself for this theatrical journey, a diversion from one of the roads I have often wandered on.